Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: [Enable encryption of Automation account variable assets](https://docs.microsoft.com/en-us/azure/automation/shared-resources/variables?tabs=azure-powershell)

+## Only secure connections to your Azure Cache for Redis should be enabled
+Enable only connections via SSL to Redis Cache.
+Use of secure connections ensures authentication between the server and the service and protects data in transit from network layer attacks such as man-in-the-middle, eavesdropping, and session-hijacking.

+**Recommendation**: To [enable only connections via SSL to Redis Cache](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/azure-cache-for-redis-security-baseline?toc=/azure/azure-cache-for-redis/TOC.json#44-encrypt-all-sensitive-information-in-transit), in the [Microsoft.Cache/Redis resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.cache/redis?tabs=json#rediscreateproperties-object), add (or update) the *enableNonSslPort* property, setting its value to `false`.

 ## Role-Based Access Control (RBAC) should be used on Kubernetes Services
 To provide granular filtering on the actions that users can perform, use Role-Based Access Control (RBAC) to manage permissions in Kubernetes Service Clusters and configure relevant authorization policies.
 To Use Role-Based Access Control (RBAC) you must recreate your Kubernetes Service cluster and enable RBAC during the creation process.